 Flaxseed oil is another great option for those looking for alternative solutions to leather conditioning, as this too; like coconut oil is hypoallergenic and so is the best natural leather conditioner.

 Though coconut oil would be especially good for leather furniture, flaxseed oil can do the trick as well.
 Vaseline is a pretty well-known product but did you know that this too can be used for conditioning leather?

 Baby Soap Based Leather Conditioner

-When talking about very basic homemade leather conditioners, made with soap; most options make bad choices.
+What can you use instead of leather conditioner?
+Well, when talking about very basic homemade leather conditioners, made with soap; most options make bad choices.

 However natural baby soap is an exception.
 Mainly due to its mild and gentle properties and the lack of any color additives that may cause staining, this would be the easiest and safest go-to product that will pamper your leather to no end.